-- Change the REPORTLOG line in the vendor daemon's options file and reread its options file by invoking 1mreread (version 8.0 or later vendor daemon) or restart. - Invoke lmswitchr on the vendor daemon.
-See lmswitchr for more details. - Invoke 1mnewlog on the vendor daemon.
+- Change the REPORTLOG line in the vendor daemon's options file and reread its options file by invoking Imreread (version 8.0 or later vendor daemon) or restart. - Invoke lmswitchr on the vendor daemon.
+See Imswitchr for more details. - Invoke lmnewlog on the vendor daemon.
 Requires a version 7.1 or later vendor daemon.
 See Imlicvalidator for more details.